 There may be many instances when you need to send a future transaction via nLocktime.

-One of such use cases could be passing your Bitcoin wealth onto your family members when you die.
+One of such use cases could be passing your Bitcoin wealth to your heirs.

 Trezor is a secure hardware wallet thus it's more suitable for holding and sending large amounts than Electrum mentioned in the above post (which is a great desktop wallet nevertheless).